Relocation, Relocation, Relocation

 Whether you wish to move your pharmacy or object to a pharmacy moving nearby, there are a number of factors to be considered.
-Dino Sikkel, a solicitor in our healthcare team, discusses below some of the key issues.
+Dino Sikkel, an associate in our healthcare team, discusses below some of the key issues.

 NHS England consider a number of specific criteria when deciding whether to accept or refuse an application for the proposed relocation of a pharmacy but, in general, they will be looking out for the impact that a proposed relocation will have on patient groups and the provision of pharmaceutical services in the area.